yetulaxman/ZeroCostDL4Mic/README.md

 The  example of tykky-based custom installation for three deep learning models namely, StarDist-2D-ZeroCostDL4Mic, SplineDist-2D-ZeroCostDL4Mic and EmbedSeg-2D-ZeroCostDL4Mic can be found in the individual folders.

-### Creating a Course Environment Module on Puhti Web Interface
+### Creating a Custom Environment Module on Puhti Web Interface

 One has to create a course environments (modules) in the directory /projappl/project_xxxx/www_puhti_modules/ to be able to see a course module in Puhti web insterface ("under Jupyter for courses") .
 The www_puhti_modules directory can be created if it does not exist.
 Please note that module_name has to be unique accross the project members.